gabrielrondon/ghost_dev/docs/milestone1.md

 ## Deliverables we submitted
 Milestone 1: MVP - Core Proof System
-- Deploy a canister-based ZK proof system for private attestations Definition of Done: A working canister that can accept user input and generate a Zero-Knowledge Proof (ZKP) for a given use case (e.g., NFT holding or token ownership).
+- Deploy a canister-based ZK proof system for private attestations Definition of Done: A working canister that can accept user input and generate a Zero-Knowledge Proof (ZKP) for a given use case (e.g., holding or token ownership).

 - Develop a simple frontend for proof requests (ONE use case will be selected) Definition of Done: A basic web interface where users can connect their wallet, select a proof type, and request a ZKP.